 The ideal way to treat a severely damaged tooth is to extract it.
 Whether it’s due to cavities or trauma, a damaged permanent tooth can be extracted and restored in another way.
 It’s often easier for orthodontists to refer you to a general dentist to remove any other tooth but the wisdom tooth.
 These are the third set of molars found in the back of the mouth.
 Each jaw has 2 wisdom teeth and they naturally erupt at the age of 17 years going forward.
 It takes a professional who is knowledgeable about oral and maxillofacial surgery to save the situation.
 There are times when the removal of this last molar is simple and quick.
 It depends on whether your wisdom teeth are fully erupted or not.
 If you have the so-called impacted teeth, you might endure dental surgery.
 It is a wonderful thing that wisdom tooth pain can be controlled with anesthesia.
 The only thing you need is a dental expert who has been practicing for years and has seen different cases of wisdom teeth surgeries.
 After having a consultation with your local orthodontist, he can determine if the wisdom teeth will interfere and to which doctor to send you to.

 - bone is softer and easier to remove

 - roots ends are straight, incomplete, and not curved

-- 4 stages of the healing process are faster and more predictable in younger person
+- 4 stages of the healing process are faster and more predictable in a younger person

 - less chance for nerve damage roots are farther from the inferior alveolar nerve